Energinet-DataHub/green-energy-hub/docs/Software Development Principals.md

 ## Continuously integration and deployment

 With the branching model selected we are able to do continuously integration and deployment (CI/CD).
 The integration pipeline builds, tests and verifies the codebase before it is deployed.
-Our integration pipeline is focused on **shift left**.
+Our integration pipeline is focused on identifying issues as early as possible.
 This means that we **test and verify** the change before is it being integrated into the main branch.

 When a change is integrated into main a code review is mandatory.
 The smaller and focused the change is, the easier it is to perform a good code review.
 Everyone with access to the repository can create a pull-request for review, but only code-owners can approve/accept the change.

-The reason for this is that a group of developers are responsible for keeping the codebase consistent.
+Before a pull-request can be merged it needs to pass quality gates.
+This includes building the solution, exercise all associated tests and perform static code analysis, vulnability scanning, code quality scanning.

+When all quality gates are passed the artifact is deployed.
+The deployment starts with the development environment and gradualy deployes to test, pre-prod and production.
+After an environment is updated a health-check can be performed to ensure that everything is running as expected.
+If the health-check is OK, then deployment can advance to the next environment.

+## Password management

 <!--
 # Software Development Principals